oboehmer/CLEUR20-CXTA/docs/02-parsing.md

 [...]

-Enable CDP and check hostname of neighbor (r2)
+Enable CDP and check neighbor hostname using TextFSM
     [Setup]   configure "${CDP_CONFIG}" on devices "r1;r2"
     select device "r1"
     # It takes a bit for the CDP neighbor to show, so we repeat a keyword for a bit we see the relevant